Lordy2022/Lordy2022/README.md

 🎓 BA Media graduate from Nottingham Trent University, currently part of the Digital Technologies team there.

-🌱 Actively diving deeper into software development with a goal to land a Junior Software Engineer role.
+🌱 Actively diving deeper into software development, with a goal to secure a Junior Software Engineer position.

 🛠 **Skills I've picked up:**
 - React